aneshlya/ispc/docs/ispc.rst

         ...
     #endif

-However, there is a special case when the only one value is in braces.
+However, there is a special case when only one value is in braces.
 All vector elements are initialized with this value:

 ::